Pelagicore/software-factory-blueprint/docs/articles/intro/create-an-initial-index.rst

 The index files referenced here can have their own toctrees, those will show up as children.

-It takes a littli bit of time to get the feeling on how to create meaningful toctrees from different sources but it has a big advantage where you can compile a coherent documentation from different sources.
+It takes a little bit of time to get the feeling on how to create meaningful toctrees from different sources but it has a big advantage where you can compile a coherent documentation from different sources.